 The Enterprise websites connector only supports a full refresh.
 This means that the connector will recrawl all the website's content during every refresh.
 To make sure the connector gets enough time to crawl the content, we recommend that you set a large refresh schedule interval.
 We recommend a scheduled refresh between one and two weeks.

-When reading the website's content, the crawl may encounter some source errors which are represented by the detailed error codes below.
+When reading the website's content, the crawl may encounter some source errors, which are represented by the detailed error codes below.
 To get more information on the types of errors, go to the error details page after selecting the connection.
-Click on the error code to see more detailed errors.
-Also refer to Manage your connector to learn more.
+Select the error code to see more detailed errors.
+Also refer to Monitor your connections to learn more.

 |Detailed Error code||Error message|